zdebruine/MMVAE/get-started/get-started.md

 # Get Started

 ## Prerequisites
 When developing remotely on Clipper, it is recommended to avoid creating extra copies of PyTorch and other large project dependencies to conserve storage on the cluster.
-This can be accomplished by loading the latest version of the `ml-python` TCL module:
+This can be accomplished by loading the latest version of the `ml-python` TCL module: Currently `ml-python` does not have the required torch version for sparse support but is subject to change.
 ```
 module load ml-python
 ```